viiralt/habitat-client/README.md

 ```
 npm run android
 ```
-Also note that since I lacked access to an Android hardware device, the app is currently optimised for iPhone X.
+Also note that the app is currently optimised for iPhone X.

 ## Progress